neilkimmett/articles/2013-11-07-the-principle-of-least-surprise.md

 - **Accessors** are named with a _Noun Phrase (NP)_, (e.g., `name`, `attributedString`), with the exception of methods with a `BOOL` return type, which can precede with `is` (e.g. `isDirectory`).
 - **Mutators** are named with a _Verb Phrase (VP)_, (e.g. `setName:`, `resetCache`, `performSelector:`.

-## Breaches of Contract

-This matter of naming conventions as an indicator of method characteristics is a subset of the more general principle of establishing and fulfilling contracts in code.

 ## Too Clever By Half

 The mark of an expert beginner programmer is the desire to be "clever", by invoking obscure design patterns, elaborate meta-programming, or runtime manipulations teetering on the brink of calamity.